loitd/python4desktop/README.md

 This is the official repository of the book [PYTHON FOR DESKTOP APPLICATIONS](https://www.amazon.com/dp/B08KYF5LZT).
 Buy it on [Amazon](https://www.amazon.com/dp/B08KYF5LZT) - [Google Play](https://play.google.com/store/books/details?id=79wBEAAAQBAJ) - [Gumroad](https://gum.co/tAwbg)

+## Table of Content
+You can view/download the table of content of the book [here](https://github.com/loitd/python4desktop/blob/master/PYTHON-FOR-DESKTOP-APPLICATIONS-TRAN-DUC-LOI-ToC.pdf)

 ## Help/How to use
 - Clone this repository:
 `git clone https://github.com/loitd/python4desktop`